Brogniartfjella

-Brogniartfjella is a mountain ridge in Nathorst Land at Spitsbergen, Svalbard.
+Brogniartfjella is a mountain ridge in Nathorst Land on Spitsbergen, part of Norway's Svalbard archipelago.
 The ridge is located at the north side of Van Keulenfjorden.
 It has a length of about eight kilometers, and its highest peak is 904 m.a.s.l.
 The ridge is named after French paleontologist Adolphe-Théodore Brongniart.
 First known ascent dates from 1920.
 The valley of Wittrockdalen separates Brogniartfjella from Wittrockfjellet.